25$ can change lives

 How to change a life, or even lives, for just 25$?
 Very easily!
 Visit Kiva.org.

 Akshay Regmi: Our success is also directly connected with the success of those partners who are doing a really good job on the ground.
-To give just an example, there is one solar services company that not only provides the equipment but also offers maintenance contract with schools and hospitals in the mountain, where there is no possibility for electric wires to go.
-These guys go there and they are able to electrify all hospital.
+To give just an example, there is one solar services company that not only provides the equipment but also offers maintenance contracts with schools and hospitals in the mountain, where there is no possibility for electric wires to go.
+These guys go there and they are able to electrify the whole hospital.
 It’s just amazing.

 But to make it happen, Kiva needs lots of people, who are flexible, creative and ready to solve thousands of problems which appear on the way.